ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Acknowledgments
 {:numbered="false"}

-The contributions and comments from members of the IETF and the cryptographic community have contributed to this specification.
-Tobias Fiebig provided a thorough review of this draft.
+We would like to thank the members of the IETF and the cryptographic community for their helpful comments on this work.
+Tobias Fiebig conducted a detailed review of this draft.
+Additional valuable feedback was provided by Eliot Lear.
+Assistance with implementation aspects was kindly provided by Wu Tingfeng.